 What’s in our first period kit

 Have you tried them?
 ModiBodi undies are so comfy, environmentally-friendly and washing is a breeze.
 Rinsing them out under the laundry tap is not gross, I promise.
 We’re mums, we’ve rinsed out far dicier things!!
 It’s so easy for girls to just swap their usual undies for a pair of these when the time comes.
-Click here to get 20% off all orders over $120 with the code MUMLYFE20. [affiliate link].
+I can’t recommend Modibodi highly enough (and we’ve tried quite a few brands).

 2 x wrapped pads